nwils000/flashcard-app/README.md

 - [License](#license)

 ## Description
-This repository contains the source code for Nathan's Flashcard App, a web application that allows users to create and study decks of flashcards.
-The app features a user-friendly interface for creating new decks and adding flashcards to them.
-Users can also study their decks in a quiz format, allowing them to test their knowledge and track their progress over time.
+This repository contains the source code for Nathan's Flashcard App, a web-based application that simplifies the creation and study of flashcard decks.
+The app's user-friendly interface allows users to create and study decks with ease.

 ## Technologies Used
 The flashcard app was created using the following technologies: